How Many Days a Week Should You Work Out?

 Just make sure you aren’t burning too many calories between resistance training and active recovery.
 If your goal is to build muscle, you still need to eat more calories than you burn throughout the day (3).

-But, what if your main goal is to burn calories and lose weight or get rid of unwanted body fat?
+But what if your main goal is to burn calories and lose weight or get rid of unwanted body fat?

 If your focus is on burning that stubborn body fat, you’ll still want to aim for 3-5 days a week of resistance training.
 Why?
 Believe it or not, muscle tissue is also beneficial for burning body fat!

 As we just discussed, resistance training helps a lot in the process of building muscle.
-The reason you want to focus on resistance training is because muscle burns a lot of calories on its own.
+The reason you want to focus on resistance training is that muscle burns a lot of calories on its own.

 It’s another great tool you can include on your workout days to earn the results you’re after.
 Some great options for cardio include running, jump rope, biking, swimming, or even playing sports.